vbookshelf/Thumb-Drive-App-Concept/README.md

 - Installation can be done offline
 - User double clicks a file to install and run
 - Entire app  can be shared on a thumb drive
-- Code is stored in this dataset and not on GitHub because GitHub has a file size limit
+- Code is stored in a Kaggle dataset and not on GitHub because GitHub has a file size limit

 ## System Requirements: